 Linalool is found in 200 other plants, including mints, scented herbs, citrus, and even birch trees.
 It is sometimes called beta linalool, linalyl alcohol, linaloyl oxide, and p-linalool.
 It’s anti-inflammatory and analgesic properties make it of special interest to endurance athletes seeking performance enhancement and faster recovery times.

-While linalool delivers a wide range of benefits for patients, its core efficacy is relaxation and a reduction of anxiety.
+While linalool delivers a wide range of benefits for patients, its core efficacy is relaxation and a reduction of stress.
 In sufficient quantities, it can be used as a sedative and is helpful for insomniacs.

 Linalool has also been shown to be a capable treatment for Alzheimers, the progressive brain disease that causes severe memory and cognitive problems.
 When administered properly by a medical professional or experienced caretaker, linalool’s sedative effects are significant enough for it to serve as a tranquilizer and effective enough to help patients suffering from conditions as severe as psychosis.

-This terpene also serves as an analgesic, anti-convulsant, antidepressant, and anti-inflammatory, making it of value in the treatment of diseases and conditions ranging from anxiety, arthritis, clinical depression, Dravet Syndrome, dystonia, epilepsy, and fibromyalgia.
+This terpene also serves as an analgesic, anti-convulsant, antidepressant, and anti-inflammatory, making it of value in the treatment of diseases and conditions ranging from stress, arthritis, clinical depression, Dravet Syndrome, dystonia, epilepsy, and fibromyalgia.

 Several studies have revealed the medicinal properties of linalool.
 Modern clinical research has identified this terpene as helpful in the treatment of a wide range of serious diseases, from Alzheimers to the lung damage caused by tobacco smoking to a reduction of opioid cravings in post-operative patients.